cursorless-dev/cursorless-talon/docs/README.md

 ###### Ambiguous delimiters (`"`, `'`, `` ` ``, etc)

 For some delimiter pairs, the left and right delimiters are the same character, eg `"`, `'`, and `` ` ``.
-When we have access to a parse tree, such as in typescript or python, we can reliably determine whether a quotation mark is an opening or closing delimiter based on its position in the parse tree.
+In this case, cursorless somehow needs to determine whether a given instance of the character is an opening or closing delimiter.
+When we have access to a parse tree, such as in typescript or python, this is not a problem, because we can reliably determine whether a quotation mark is an opening or closing delimiter based on its position in the parse tree.

-However, when we are in a language where we don't have a parse tree, such is in a text or markdown file, or within a string or comment within a parsed language, it is not possible to reliably determine whether we are looking at a left or right delimiter.
+However, when we are in a language where we don't have access to a parse tree, such is in a plaintext or markdown file, or within a comment or string within a parsed language, it is not possible to reliably determine whether we are looking at a left or right delimiter.

-In this case, we resort to a simple heuristic to determine whether a character is an opening or closing delimiter.
-We consider the first instance of the given delimiter type on a line to be an opening delimiter, and every subsequent delimiter alternates between being treated as an opening and closing delimiter.
+In this case, we resort to a simple heuristic to determine whether a character is an opening or closing delimiter: we consider the first instance of the given delimiter on a line to be an opening delimiter, and every subsequent delimiter alternates between being treated as an opening and closing delimiter.
 For example:

 ```
+This is a "line with" a few "quotation marks" on it
+          ↑         ↑       ↑               ↑
        opening   closing opening         closing
-          ↓         ↓       ↓               ↓
-This is a "line with" a few "quotation marks" on it
 ```

-This heuristic tends to work fairly well in most cases, but in case it gets tripped up, you can override its behavior.
-If you position your cursor directly next to a delimiter (or use the delimiter as a mark), you can then prefix the name of the delimiter pair with "left" or "right" to force cursorless to expand the selection to the left or right, respectively.
+This heuristic works well in most cases, but when it does get tripped up, you can override its behavior.
+Position your cursor directly next to the delimiter (or just use the delimiter as a mark), and then prefix the name of the delimiter pair with "left" or "right" to force cursorless to expand the selection to the left or right, respectively.

 For example:

 - `"take left quad"` (with your cursor adjacent to a quote)
-- `"take left pair double"`
+- `"take left pair green double"` (with your cursor anywhere)
 - `"take inside right quad"`

 ### Compound targets